Gavin Whyte

-Gavin Whyte (born 31 January 1996) is a Northern Irish professional footballer who plays as a midfielder for Cardiff City and the Northern Ireland national team.
+Gavin Whyte (born 31 January 1996) is a Northern Irish professional footballer who plays for League of Ireland Premier Division club Derry City and the Northern Ireland national team.

 Club career

 Crusaders

 Whyte's Crusaders team won three league titles in four years between 2015 and 2018 and he attracted interest from Scotland and England, most notably in trials with Premier League side Everton and Scottish side Celtic during the summer of 2016.